cierrateam/laravel-sendgrid-newsletter/README.md

 <img src="https://cierra.de/img/logo/cierra-dark.png" alt="cierra Logo" width="40%"></img>

-# Laravel package Sendgrid newsletter subscription
+# Laravel Sendgrid Newsletter Subscription

 ## Overview:
 <br>
 The cierrateam/laravel-sendgrid-newsletter package is a Laravel package that provides a way to handle newsletter subscriptions using Sendgrid email service.

+## Requires:

+This packages requires [swiftmade/laravel-sendgrid-notification-channel](https://github.com/swiftmade/laravel-sendgrid-notification-channel) please see the the docs for settings.
 ## Prerequisite:
 <br>
 Based on three templates which must be created in Sendgrid